top of page

 What is a traffic garden?

-In the United States, many children lack access to safe streets limiting their ability to navigate and experience these environments.
-In fact, the rate of children learning how to bike has dropped by over 50% in less than two decades in the U.S. This significant decline highlights a growing gap in essential skills, contributing to reduced independence and increased vulnerability in navigating public spaces.
-Traffic gardens address this by offering a safe space for biking and hosting programs.
+In the U.S., many children lack access to safe streets, limiting their ability to navigate and experience real-world traffic environments.
+The rate of children learning to bike has dropped by over 50% in two decades, widening the gap in essential skills and independence.
+Traffic gardens address this by providing safe, supportive spaces for teaching biking and hosting programs, while fostering awareness of thoughtful street design and the importance of creating public streets that accommodate all users.

 Watch this 2-minute traffic garden explainer!